RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 If your pull request is approved and merged the addin will show in the addin manager inside of Markdown Monster and will be downloaded and installed from the Git repo.

 ### Markdown Monster Addin Git Repository Guidelines
-In order to submit a Markdown Monster addin to the repository here you need to use a Git repo and publish your addin with source code.
+In order to submit a Markdown Monster addin to the repository here you need to use a Git repo and publish your addin with source code and a **very specific structure** for your `\Build` folder.

 The structure of the repo **has to include** the following folder and structure: